UCL-ARC/householder/README.md

 # householder
-A native Rust library for advanced Linear Algebra routines
+A native Rust library for advanced Linear Algebra routines.

+The library is in a very early development stage and not recommended yet for production use.